-The hospital and medical services corporation (HMSC) allows HMSC to make a \$5 million annual payment in lieu of community reinvestment, all of which is transferred to the Healthy DC and Health Care Expansion Fund to be used for subsidies that expand health insurance for low-income District residents and other health promotion programs.
+The hospital and medical services corporation (HMSC) is allowed to make a \$5,000,000 annual payment in lieu of community reinvestment, all of which is transferred to the Healthy DC and Health Care Expansion Fund to be used for subsidies that expand health insurance for low-income District residents and other health promotion programs.
+The total agreement is for \$25 million; the final \$5 million contribution is in FY 2014.